Wamuza1/project_one/README.md

  any questions or issues that could arise when commiting the files.
 Our communication as a group relies on using Slack as a resource in oder to have on consise area where we can post and keep track of our progress.

+# Technologies Used

+ We decided to utilize MongoDB as well a Jupyter Notebook; for our Machine Learning model we went with a Random Forest model.